topher-benjamin/herbie-derbie/README.md

 node index.js input.txt
 ```

+*** Note: This program does require a connection to an instance of Neo4j.
+For ease of use, I have included connection details to a free AuraDB instance.
+Let me know if these do not work and I can help troubleshoot either the hosted instance or setting up a local one. ***

 ## Approach
 Upon first read of the problem, I immediately thought this would be a great use case for graph dbs.
 Something I had absolutely no experience with, but was interested in learning.